FREN – French

 FREN 326 Global Cinema (4)

-Prerequisite: FREN 321 or FREN 322 or instructors permission.
+Prerequisite: FREN 321 or FREN 322 or instructor permission.
 This course invites students to compare films from different cultural traditions and to learn the language of cinema.
 Students will learn how film-makers from around the globe have given voice to people and cultures rarely seen in Western film.
 The course will also explore the ways in which film-makers across the globe and throughout the century have borrowed tools and techniques from each other to create new cross-cultural experiences.
 Cinema from Europa, the Middle East, Africa, and Asia will be discussed.
 The course is taught in English with weekly discussion section in French.
 (ART, GPC).
 Taught as FREN 390 in the fall of 2018.
 Students may not also receive credit for FA 226 and GERM 326.

 FREN 489 Senior Capstone in French (3)